P-p-H-d/mlib/README.md

 Each parameter of the macro is expected to be an element of the tuple.
 Each element is defined by three parameters within parenthesis: the element name, the element type and the element oplist.
-'name' and 'element' shall be a C identifier which will be used to identify the container.
+'name' and 'element' shall be a C identifier that will be used to identify the container.

 This is more or less like a C structure.
 The main added value compared to using a struct is that it generates also all the basic methods to handle it.